shengminjin/shengminjin.github.io/_pages/cv.md

   * Syracuse University Travel Grant

 * 2016
-  * Outstanding Graduate Student in Computer Science (awarded only to one student in thecollege of engineering)
+  * Outstanding Graduate Student in Computer Science (<ins>awarded only to one student</ins> in the college of engineering)